sammyhasan17/Python-OOP/README.md

 • invoke a method that displays the value of each attribute of every course in the array.

 Attributes:
- Course Name
- Course number
- Section
- Term and year
- Number of students
+Course Name, Course number, Section,Term and year, Number of students

 all are user defined inputs